Trail Trekking Adelaide

 The Main Event

-By late morning, we return to Desert Gardens Resort in Yulara, where this wild journey officially ends.
+By late morning, we return to Desert Gardens Resort in Yulara, where our outback journey officially comes to an end.

 For those departing from Uluru Airport, complimentary transfers are available from the resort.
 There are also bus transfers from Yulara to Alice Springs.
 See the Know Before You Go information below to learn more.